Are Surge Tests Destructive?

 - Most winding insulation failures start as a turn to turn weakness which can only be found with an over-voltage surge test before it is too late.
 It cannot be found with low voltage measurements because the insulation still has some dielectric strength.

 - Over-voltage surge tests are not destructive when done correctly.
 The voltages used are far below what a motor is designed for both when new and old.
 See results of 8000V surge tests on an old 460V motor below.

 - Motors typically see voltage spikes routinely during normal operation that are significantly higher than the peak operating voltage, and often higher than the surge test voltage.

-- With Electrom iTIG II motor testers the surge test process is automatic.
+- With Electrom iTIG III motor testers the surge test process is automatic.
 The voltage and number of surge test pulses are controlled by the tester rather than the operator.

 The root cause list for weak insulation is long and includes age, over-heating, vibration, large frequent voltage spikes, voltage spikes from variable speed drives, humidity, dirt and grease or oil where it should not be, and manufacturing defects to mention some.

 It is estimated that about 80% of winding insulation failures in motors are the result of turn-to-turn weaknesses or shorts.
 A turn-to-turn failure typically starts with a turn-to-turn insulation weakness that progresses to a short.
 The turn-to-turn short then progresses to multiple shorted turns, and eventually to a ground fault that is listed as the reason for the failure.
 This progression happens because a shorted turn creates a loop in which current is circulating, and the energy is transferred to heat.
 The heat weakens the insulation further and eventually excessive heat will cause a ground fault.